stat20/old-course-materials/labs/01-getting-started/getting-started-teachers-guide.md

 ## During Berkeley time

--   Write out the 7 steps of Lab 0 (below) on the side board, plug your laptop into the projector, and click AV mute to turn off the screen until you’re ready
--   Introduce yourself to students as they enter
+-   Introduce yourself to students as they enter and thank them for having their camera on.
--   Mark off students' attendance using a Google sheet.
+-   Record student attendance (just for your own purposes).

 ## Part 1: Pre-lab

 ### Icebreaker

--   Give students 1 min to write down 2 truths and 1 lie.
+-   Gives students 1 min to write down 2 truths and 1 lie on a sheet of paper.
 -   Ask students to get into their groups of 5 and take turns sharing:
     -   name
     -   hometown